 Types Of Electric Guitars : SG

-The SG, with its twin-horned, long-neck design is a lighter guitar than a Les Paul.
+The SG, with its twin-horn, long-neck design is a lighter guitar than a Les Paul.
 In its standard configuration it is equipped with neck and bridge humbucker pickups, both of which have their own tone and volume controls.

 The SG is a simple but versatile – and very playable – guitar, currently enjoying a wave of popularity with rock and indie players alike.